Jinju: Economy

 Jungbu (Central) in Boryeong, Chungnam of Korea Monopoly Utility Co. of the giant Kepco in Naju of Gwangju metro head office.

+Silk industry

+Silk has long been made in Jinju, and silk factories in the city today produce around 70% of the Korea's silk.
+Jinju silk has a soft texture.

 Transportation

 The main highway in Jinju is National Highway 10 or Namhae Expressway.

 The closest airports to Jinju are Sacheon Airport (domestic) and Gimhae International Airport.

 Jinju is served by passenger rail service at Jinju Station along the Gyeongjeon Line.